EasifyDev/easify-wc-plugin-v4.x/readme.txt

 8. Logging, if you need it you can enable detailed logging for the Easify WooCommerce Plugin.

 == Changelog ==
+= 4.33 =
+* Added 'General' config tab to allow configuration of web server instance id to improve handling of records sent to
+* Easify Server when connecting multiple websites to a single Easify Server.
 = 4.32 =
 * Fixed issue where order with WooCommerce product without a SKU value not being sent to Easify Server.